Michael-AUG/Michael-AUG.github.io/ron.markdown

 ![Morse Test Pass Slip - 1971](images/g4aug/MorseTest1971.jpg)

 Shortly after taking his Morse Exam (according to the datemark, on the same day - did he take his exam at the Ministry of Posts and Telecommunications Office in London?), Ron was sent this **letter confirming his Class A Amateur Radio licence**.
-He had been given the callsign G4 AUG - this call he would use for the next four and a half decades.
+He had been given the callsign G4AUG - this call he would use for the next four and a half decades.

 ![Licence Confirmation Letter - 1971](images/g4aug/LicenceConfirmation1971.jpg)